What are the dates/times for The Louisiana Marathon events?

 When and where is the Pastalaya Dinner?

-The 2015 location of the Pastalaya Dinner is in the Hilton Capitol Center Downtown and starts at 5:30 pm.
+The 2016 location of the Pastalaya Dinner is TBD at this time.

 Where do I pick up my ticket for the Pasta Dinner?